Isaac-rosdail/SnakeByte-Game-NASM/README.md

 To Link:
 ld -m elf_i386 --dynamic-linker /lib/ld-linux.so.2 -o SnakeByte SnakeByte.o -lncurses -lc

-Run the Program with:
-./SnakeByte [level].txt

 Troubleshooting "cannot execute: required file not found":
 Ensure the interpreter is set correctly: patchelf --set-interpreter /lib/ld-linux.so.2 SnakeByte

+## Level Selection

+Run the Program with:
+./SnakeByte levels/[levelname].txt
+* Replace [levelname].txt with the desired level file, such as lvl_001.txt

+## Instructions

+Controls:
+- Move with WASD
+- Pause with spacebar